By Beata Bruggeman-Sękowska

 Imstenradebos: offers beautiful views when you climb the steep paths.
 It is a quiet nature reserve where you can spot birds of prey such as buzzards and owls, bats and deer.

 Brunssummerheide is the largest heathland area in Limburg.
 You can see there pine forests, sand dunes, grassy meadows with grazing horses.
 The recreational area ‘Brunssummerheide’ is located in the southeast of the municipality of Brunssum and adjacent to municipalities of Heerlen and Landgraaf.
 Recreational use includes walking, cycling, golfing and horse riding.
 There is also an observatory.

 Terworm, TerWorm Castle- you can see there French rococo gardens and the brook Geleenbeek, hawthorn hedges, meadows orchards.
 You can also see there the Eikendermolen (mills) from the fifteenth century and ruins of the Eyckholt Castle.

 17. Poppodium Nieuwe Nor.
-It is a must address if you like music.
-It organizes various concerts and dance activities during which the artists from the whole world perform.
-Due to Covid 19 the place is closed and part of the performaces takes place on other locations, including Parkstad Limburg Theaters.
+It is a must address if you like music regardless your age or music preferences.
+It organizes a broad spectrum of concerts and dance activities during which the artists from the whole world perform.

 18. Events.
 Heerlen is an event city meeting demands of all ages.
 Just to mention a few.